-The goal of my blog is to keep things inspirational, positive, & just overall happy.
-The truth is, however, life is not always sunshine & butterfly droplets.
+The goal of my blog is to keep things inspirational, positive, and just overall happy.
+The truth is, however, life is not always sunshine and butterfly droplets.

-Happiness is a state that comes & goes.
-It is dependent on your general mindset, perspective, environmental influences, & a laundry list of other factors.
+Happiness is a state that comes and goes.
+It is dependent on your general mindset, perspective, environmental influences, and a laundry list of other factors.

 Today I wanted to share a part of me with you.
-I wanted to write through some emotions & share a glimpse into my experience.
-At first, I wasn’t sure how to deliver said message or if at the end there would be a clear cut purpose, but I put that aside to just sit down & write.
+I wanted to write through some emotions, and share a glimpse into my experience.
+At first, I wasn’t sure how to deliver said message or if at the end there would be a clear cut purpose, but I put those doubts aside to just sit down, and write.

-For my readers who don’t know my Father recently passed away.
-With the 4th of July holiday coming & going I knew there was going to be a shake-up of emotions.
+For my readers who don’t know, my Father recently passed away.
+With the 4th of July holiday coming, and going I knew there was going to be a shake-up of emotions.
 Still, I didn’t realize to what extent or how that emotion would show itself.

 You see, over the past seven years I have missed a few Christmases, Thanksgiving’s, Birthday’s, so on, but this is the first 4th of July that we have not spent with my Dad.

 I say “we” because though I can not speak for others – I know sorrow is shared among our family.

 The 4th of July was my Dad’s favorite.
 It was also his wedding anniversary.
 As a family, we would sometimes spend it bowling.
 One year we watched, Into The Wild.
 Traditionally, we would go to the derby, behold the fireworks on the river, and really it was just about being together.

 On this day I think about those precious memories.
 I am grateful for them.